tarangpatel/whatilove/_posts/2023-02-10-importance-of-softskills.markdown

 ---

 >  **Full Disclaimer:** I have written this article in collaboration with our new friend, [ChatGPT](https://openai.com/blog/chatgpt/), from [OpenAI](https://openai.com/).
 I wanted to assess the new kid in the block and evalute it’s potential.
+More on it in my next artcile.
 Though it helped me prepare the outline for this article, I have added my own creativity and thoughts to the subject — importance of soft-skills.
 I do believe it is important for not only your progress but also for the progress of the people around you.
 I am also learning as I keep progressing and there is still lot left to learn.
 Cheers!

 *Post header <a href="https://www.freepik.com/free-vector/soft-skills-concept-illustration_24488084.htm#query=softskills&position=8&from_view=search&track=ais">Image by storyset</a> on Freepik*